Hinduism in Afghanistan: Background

-Gandhara, a region encompassing the South-east of Afghanistan, was also a center of Hinduism since the time of the Vedic Period (c.
-1500), along with Buddhism.
+Gandhara, a region encompassing the South-east of Afghanistan, was influenced by Vedism since the post-Vedic Period (c.
+1500), and later became an important center of Buddhism.
 Later forms of Hinduism were also prevalent in this south-eastern region of the country during the Turk shahis, with Khair Khaneh, a Brahmanical temple being excavated in Kabul and a statue of Gardez Ganesha being found in Paktia province.
 Most of the remains, including marble statuettes, date to the 7th–8th century, during the time of the Turk Shahi.
 The statue of Ganesha from Gardez is now attributed to the period of Turk Shahis in the 7-8th century CE, rather than to their successors the Hindu Shahis (9th-10th century) as has also been suggested.
-The dating is essentially based on stylistic analysis, as the statue displays great iconographical and stylistic similarities with the works of the Buddhist monastery of Fondukistan, which is also dated to the same period.Hinduism further flourished under the rule of Hindu Shahis, but went into sharp decline with the advent of Islam through the Ghaznavids, who defeated the Shahis.
+The dating is essentially based on stylistic analysis, as the statue displays great iconographical and stylistic similarities with the works of the Buddhist monastery of Fondukistan, which is also dated to the same period.
+Hinduism further flourished under the rule of Hindu Shahis, but went into sharp decline with the advent of Islam through the Ghaznavids, who defeated the Shahis.
 Nonetheless, it continued as a significant minority in Afghanistan until the 21st century, when its number of followers fell to a few hundred.

 History

 Prehistory and ancient period (3300–550 BCE)

-There is no reliable information on when Hinduism began in Afghanistan but historians suggest that the territory south of the Hindu Kush may have been culturally connected with the Indus Valley civilization (3300–2000 BCE) in ancient times.

-By roughly 2000–1500 BCE, Indo-Aryan inhabitants of the region (mainly in the eastern and southern parts of present-day Afghanistan) were adherents of Hinduism.
+By roughly 2000–1500 BCE, Indo-Aryan inhabitants of the region (mainly in the eastern parts of present-day Afghanistan) were adherents of an ancient form of Indo-Iranian religion.
 Notable among these were the Gandharis and Kambojas.
 The Pashayi and Nuristanis are present day examples of these Indo-Aryan Vedic people.